thewtex/thesis/tcd/tcd.rst

 higher than the background blood flow signal, unidirectional in velocity, and accompanied by an audible 'snap', 'chirp', or 'moan' [CCNICHS1995]_.

-A similar study was performed by Zuromskis et. al. [Zuromskis2008]_ where the relationship between MES and traditional ultrasonic vulnerability metrics, echogenicity and blood flow velocities, was examined.
+A similar study was performed by Zuromskis et al. [Zuromskis2008]_ where the relationship between MES and traditional ultrasonic vulnerability metrics, echogenicity and blood flow velocities, was examined.
 The conclusion of that study was as follows: Despite optimum standard anti-platelet therapy, cerebral